Serra Espirito Santo, Brazil Travel Guide

 Verify driver/vehicle info, share trip details.
 Use licensed taxis.

 Renting a car offers flexibility for exploring Serra.
 Motorcycle and scooter rentals are less common for tourists and generally not recommended.
-Serra has limited official bicycle sharing programs, but some shops near beaches may offer rentals.
+Serra has limited official bicycle sharing programs, although some shops near beaches may offer rentals.

 No hop-on-hop-off services.
 Vitória-based operators offer excursions to Serra.